PicassoCT/MOSAIC/README.md

 So it has been, so it shall always be.

-Men is men a wulf.
+Men is men a wulf, until there is no men left to be.